vifon/deer/README.md

 **Why are there so many strange features and their variations?**

-At first I add the new features taylored for myself.
+At first I add new features taylored for myself.
 Later I plan to review these features and clean them up.
 If you need something else, please leave a feature request or add it yourself if you know how.

 **The key binding system is ugly**

-Yes.
-It is.
+Yes, it is.
 I plan to replace it with a proper keymap but for now it should suffice.

 RELATED PROJECTS